nbessi/odoo_new_api_guideline/source/fields.rst

         company_dependent=True,          #  Transform columns to ir.property
     )

-   # the string key is not mandatory
+   # The string key is not mandatory
    # by default it wil use the property name Capitalized

   name = fields.Char()  #  Valid definition